TsoupeisEleftherios/CyberSecurity/README.md

 This repository contains various Python scripts and utilities designed to assist with penetration testing, scanning, and network attacks.

-- **All tools and scripts except Exhaustor are free to use, modify, and contribute to under the MIT License.**
+- **All tools and scripts except Exhaustor and other tools are free to use, modify, and contribute to under the MIT License.**
-- **Exhaustor DDoS Tool is licensed under the GNU Affero General Public License v3 (AGPL-3.0).**
+- **Exhaustor DDoS Tool as well as other archived ones are licensed under the GNU Affero General Public License v3 (AGPL-3.0) and can e requested under lisence.**

 ## Licensing Details